Girsh Alarm general recommendations

 suggestions, tips, ideas, and advice.

 likely to increase your security and the security of your property.
 Any system can be compromised, bypassed, or

 avoided.
-A system may not prevent any loss: you may still have a burglary, robbery, fire, holdup,
+A system may not prevent any loss: you may still have a burglary, robbery, fire, holdup, medical

-- And if it has been some time since your system was installed, we also recommend a needs analysis.
-How
+system, or if has been some time since your system was installed, we recommend a needs analysis.
+What are your

-- We recommend considering the best solutions for your security needs regardless of cost.
+- considering the best solutions for your security needs regardless of cost.
 You may need to make compromises

 in order to afford a system; be aware that that may result in compromises to your security.

 and in choosing equipment.